NuttaneeKnight/ServiceNow/readme.md

  - Navigate to the New form
  - Click right >> Configure >> Form Layout
  - When you need to correct the typo for the field names >> Click right >> Configure Label.
 This will lead you right to it to adjust
+ - Create a new adoption center
+ - After created the record, link it to the created dog